 Perhaps it was just that he was so on edge these days.
 Perhaps the heat had taken its toll.
 But he couldn't take that comment in the way it was meant, somewhat droll and matter-of-fact.
-No matter how right it might be, it agitated every fiber of his body, every cell.
+Despite that, it agitated every fiber of his body, every cell.

 His hasty change in posture caught the attention of Wormmon, who came scurrying to latch himself to Ken's leg.
 "You're right, it's not a very hopeful sign," Ken said coolly.
 "That's why I wonder how I even came to be here right now.
 I mean, back when I was the Emperor, I don't remember giving you guys too many indications that I would ever change.
 In fact, I'm pretty sure the crap I pulled went way beyond anything these kids have done."

 "Let's see, there's the time I tried to make you pick which of your friends would die an excruciating death.
-The time I captured Agumon and then put him through one nightmarish experiment after another.
+The time I captured Agumon and put him through one nightmarish experiment after another.
 Or how about all the Digimon I forced to fight each other gladiator-style, under the influence of those goddamned Dark Rings, while I watched from my 'throne' and laughed at them, laughed at the sight of friends ripping each other to shreds, their misery made me happy – only not, because I rarely felt anything at all those days, I wouldn't let myself –"

 "Ken-chan," pleaded Wormmon.

-"– the time I built my own monstrosity by a game of mix-and-match, a reflection of my hatred and destructiveness, and when I couldn't control it any more than I could my own pathetic life, it took away the only one who knew everything and still cared about me.
-The only good thing in my life.
+"– the time I built my very own monstrosity through a game of mix-and-match, a reflection of my hatred and need to destroy, and when I couldn't control it any more than I could my pathetic life, it took away the only one who knew everything and still cared about me.
+My one good thing.
 All things considered, I don't know why you ever forgave me, let alone accepted me as a Chosen.
 You should've kicked me to the curb with Kumagai and the rest."

 "Everything back then sucked."
 The hand at his neck tightened its grip almost imperceptibly.
-"I'm so freaking stupid.
+"I'm so stupid.
 I don't know how to make any of it better.
 I'm stupid and I don't know how to show you that you're a good person.
 You saved the world, Ken.
 You did.
 You went through some serious garbage and a lot of jerks took advantage of you.
-If you insist on feeling guilty about what they made you do, I don't know how to help.
-But you're a different person now.
+If you feel guilty about what they made you do, I don't know how to help.
+But you're stronger than ever now.
 You're my best friend, you came through for everyone, and damned if it's not the bravest thing I ever saw."

 Ken's heartbeat about stopped midway through Daisuke's speech.
-He'd forgotten how vulnerable he was to his friend's unreserved candor.
+He'd forgotten how vulnerable he was to his friend's bald candor.